MotokiShiga/stem-nmf/README.md

 ## Nonnegative Matrix Factorization for STEM-EELS/EDX Analysis

+<b> Note: This repository is not maintained anymore.
+Please check the new repository of python package [MALSpy](https://github.com/MotokiShiga/malspy).</b>

 This repository provides MATLAB and Python codes of our proposed methods in [1].

 In MATLAB, you can run a demo script for **NMF-SO** (Nonnegative Matrix Factorization with Soft Orthogonality constraint):